- 1. Brief development of LED for illumination

 Generally Speaking, LED stands for Light-Emitting Diode.

-The Surface Mounted Device (SMD) LED 3528 took the market by storm in 2008.
+The Surface-Mounted Device (SMD) LED 3528 took the market by storm in 2008.
 One diode chip is encapsulated in a 2.8 mm x 3.5 mm rectangular-shaped SMD.
 SMD LED is also applied to the industry of digital signage.

 Later, the 5050SMD LED was developed.
 The SMD has three diode chips in a 5 x 5mm SMD.
 Since it has 3 chips, each also can be with a different color encapsulated(eg. Red, Green, Blue), it can be combined to create colorful lights.